-Note: The Instagram Live interview referenced in this letter is on YouTube, and for additional context on Scott Wiener’s paid work on Anthony Falco’s book, Pizza Czar, see my Instagram Story Highlight.
-Additionally, I discussed the Scott Wiener interview with Meal Magazine which can be watched on Instagram TV.
+Note: The Instagram Live interview referenced in this letter is on YouTube.
+For additional context on Scott Wiener’s paid work on Anthony Falco’s book, Pizza Czar, see my Instagram Story Highlight.
+For background on Anthony Falco, see

 The interview that you conducted was framed in terms of redeeming Anthony Falco and holding me accountable for publicizing his problematic behavior.
 During the interview, you went as far as saying that “it’s important to hold accountable anybody who’s writing about that stuff to make sure that accusations all have backup.”